shawnnaquin/banner-ads/README.md

 - specified in `projects.json`
 - the assets for this landing page can be found in `./build/index-assets/`
-- the zip version will be replaced by an automatically injected javascript line when you build all ads.
 - the file will be automatically moved and renamed to index.html in the `./build/` directory

 example markup for landing page: